Jerry Moore (American football, born 1939)

-Gerald Hundley Moore (born July 18, 1939) is a former American college football coach and player.
+Gerald Hundley Moore (born July 18, 1939) is an American former college football coach and player.
 He served as the head football coach at North Texas State University—now the University of North Texas—from 1979 to 1980, at Texas Tech University from 1981 to 1985, and at Appalachian State University from 1989 to 2012, compiling a career college football coaching record of 242–134–2.

 In his 24 years at Appalachian State, Moore posted a losing season only once.
 He led his 2005 Mountaineers team to the NCAA Division I-AA Football Championship.
 This was the first national championship for any college football team in the state of North Carolina.
 Moore and the Mountaineers repeated as champions in 2006 and 2007, achieving the first "three-peat" in NCAA Division I FCS/I-AA history.
 Moore was forced out as head coach at the conclusion of the 2012 season.
 He was selected for inclusion into the Southern Conference Hall of Fame, and College Football Hall of Fame in 2014.